zlfn/Razerblade2020-Hackintosh/README.md

 Download original BIOS ROM file from RazerUpdater or read your BIOS with AFUWINGUI<br>
 Modify your BIOS with AMIBCP(v5.02 recommended) to unlock DVMT option.<br>
 And flash your modified BIOS with CH341a hardware programmer.
-[This will help you](http://forum.notebookreview.com/threads/razer-bios-mods-potential-to-unlock-all-hidden-options.830993/page-26)
+[This will help you](http://forum.notebookreview.com/threads/razer-bios-mods-potential-to-unlock-all-hidden-options.830993/page-26) <-- It has erased.
+I will find another guide sometime

 Also, you should add SSD on blank M.2 slot. macOS will not install on RazerBlade's PM981.